 Should a cohabiting relationship break down there is no clear right in law for either to make a claim against the other for a share of assets or maintenance, as there would be in the case of separating married parties.
 Such couples are left to rely upon the principles of trust, contract or equity.

 Cohabitation agreements provide certainty and a degree of protection.
-A well drafted agreement will clearly set out how it is intended assets should be split between parties on relationship breakdown, as well as how they should be dealt with during the relationship.
+A well drafted agreement will clearly set out how assets are intended to be divided between parties on the breakdown of a relationship, as well as how they should be dealt with during the relationship.